sparkle-project/sparkle-project.github.io/documentation/sparkle-cli/index.md

     Enable verbose logging.
 ```

-Note Sparkle 2.2 (currently in beta) will allow running sparkle-cli as root without using `--interactive`.
-This page will be updated when Sparkle 2.2 is released.

 ### Example

 One example is I updated an application on my machine I knew was out of date by running: